tplayroleplay09-cmyk/Lunaris.Hub.SintoniaRP.Script.BR/README.md

         Color3.fromRGB(255, 0, 255)
     }

-    local function isStaffByName(targetPlayer)
-        if targetPlayer.Name and string.find(targetPlayer.Name:upper(), "STAFF") then
-            return true
-        end
-        if targetPlayer.DisplayName and string.find(targetPlayer.DisplayName:upper(), "STAFF") then
-            return true
-        end
-        return false
-    end

     local function createStaffLine(targetPlayer)
-        if targetPlayer == player or not isStaffByName(targetPlayer) then return end
+        if targetPlayer == player or not isStaff(targetPlayer) then return end

         local line = Drawing.new("Line")
         line.Visible = true